cssr-tools/plopm/docs/_sources/introduction.rst.txt

 -interval   Time for the frames in the GIF in milli second ('1000' by default).
 -loop       Set to 1 for infinity loop in the GIF ('0' by default).
 -warnings   Set to 1 to print warnings ('0' by default).
--latex      Set to 0 to not use LaTeX formatting ('1' by default).

 .. tip::